 Long-Term Equity Incentives.
-Under our shareholder-approved 2018 Long Term Incentive Plan (the "LTIP"), in 2018, each NEO (except Mr. Loadman) received his long-term incentive award in three primary forms: PSUs (50%), which measure our performance over a three-year period, stock options (30%) and RSUs (20%), which vest in annual installments of 25% over four years.
-Mr. Loadman's long-term incentive award consisted of RSUs (50%) and stock options (50%) and no PSUs, which was intended to accelerate Mr. Loadman's equity ownership and to facilitate an orderly transition of Mr. Loadman's responsibilities to Mr. Sullivan.
-Mr. Loadman's 2018 equity awards vested fully on December 31, 2018.
-The table below summarizes the material terms and conditions of the 2018 long-term incentive awards.
+In 2021, each NEO (except Mr. Zugay and Ms. Apostolou) received his or her long-term incentive award in three primary forms (with the applicable weighting determined as described below): PSUs (50%), which measure our performance over a three-year period, stock options (30%) and RSUs (20%), which vest in annual installments of 25% over four years.
+Equity awards are granted under our shareholder-approved 2020 Long Term Incentive Plan, as amended, or a predecessor plan (the "LTIP").
+Effective December 31, 2021, Mr. Zugay retired from his position as Chief Financial Officer.
+In connection with his retirement, Mr. Zugay's 2021 long-term incentive award consisted of a single time-based restricted stock unit grant, which vested on December 31, 2021.
+This was intended to accelerate Mr. Zugay's equity ownership and to facilitate an orderly transition of Mr. Zugay's responsibilities to Jimmi Sue Smith who was appointed as our Chief Financial Officer effective January 1, 2022.
+Ms. Apostolou's long-term incentive award consisted of PSUs (50%) and RSUs (50%).
+The table below summarizes the material terms and conditions of the 2021 long-term incentive awards.